PedroDebevere/dataminer-docs/develop/TOOLS/DIS/Editors/C_editor.md

 ### IntelliSense

 When you edit the C# code of a QAction or Exe code block, all regular C# editing features (including IntelliSense) are at your disposal.
+The [DataMiner DevPack](xref:TOODataMinerDevPackages) NuGet packages include XML documentation files which provide the same documentation as the API documentation.

 ### Copying the entire protocol to the Windows Clipboard